-The faculty in the School of Planning and Landscape Architecture offer a curricula that provides an education for careers in environmental planning, housing and urban development, landscape architecture, urban and regional planning, and urban design.
-The goal of the faculty is to advance the profession of planning through scholarship, teaching, research, and community service.
+The faculty in the School of Planning and Landscape Architecture offer curricula that provide an education for careers in environmental planning, housing and urban development, landscape architecture, urban and regional planning, and urban design.
+The goal of the faculty is to advance the professions of planning and landscape architecture through scholarship, teaching, research, and community service.

 Planners and landscape architects work on projects that range in scale from site and landscape development to the design of entire communities and the formulation of policies that shape urban and regional growth.
-Planning and landscape architecture graduates work for both private firms and government agencies.
+Planning and landscape architecture graduates work for private firms and government agencies.
 Their work typically involves fields such as land-use planning, housing, natural resource management, urban transportation, development controls, and environmental impact assessment.